AliRizvi1/BlockchainVoting/README.md

 4. Setup MetaMask to your local Ganache server.
 4. Then, use "npm run dev" in terminal to run the liteserver.
 Note: the liteserver was contained in the framework application given by Truffle.
 5. A locally hosted webpage should appear with the voting results.

+Next steps:
+* Implementing with more than two candidates (change Solidity files, test files, and app.js)
+* Improving HTML and CSS front-end design

 <img src="http://www.dappuniversity.com/dapp_diagram.png" height="210px"></img></br>